MicroEJ/docs/MWT/architecture.rst

    :alt: Box model
    :align: center

-MWT provides multiple implementations of invisible outlines which are usually can be used for margin and padding:
+MWT provides multiple implementations of invisible outlines which are usually used for margin and padding:

 - ``NoOutline`` does not wrap the widget in an outline.
-- ``UniformOutline`` wraps the widget in an outline which thickness is equal an all sides.
+- ``UniformOutline`` wraps the widget in an outline which thickness is equal on all sides.
 - ``FlexibleOutline`` wraps the widget in an outline which thickness can be configured for each side.

 MWT also provides multiple implementations of visible outlines which are usually used for border: